omar-diab/DL-Project-One/README.md

 - **Activation:** `ReLU`
 - **Output:** 10 logits for CIFAR-10 classes

-Optional components, depending on the experiment:
+Depending on the experiment, the architecture may optionally include:

 - **Dropout**
 - **Batch Normalization**

-### Parameter scale
+### Parameter Scale

 The model is intentionally large relative to the reduced training subset:

 - Plain MLP (without BatchNorm): approximately **3,805,450** trainable parameters
 - BatchNorm-enabled variant: approximately **3,809,034** trainable parameters

-This is large enough to make overfitting clearly visible on the fixed 15k training subset.
+This scale is large enough to make overfitting clearly visible on the fixed 15k training subset.

 ---